-- We fixed the issue where a page reload was required for the correct evaluation of access rules with XPath constraints on persistent entities.
+- We fixed an issue where a page reload was required for the correct evaluation of access rules with XPath constraints on persistent entities.
 (Ticket 61574)

 - We fixed the NullPointerException that occurred when a commit of an empty binary attribute was undone.
 (Ticket 60731)

-- We fixed the issue where a one-to-one association was not always cleared correctly.
+- We fixed an issue where a one-to-one association was not always cleared correctly.
 (Ticket 61674)

 - When formatting week numbers using the custom format symbol